Cardamom Orange Cookies

 • Turn up the speed carefully and beat until light and fluffy

-• Turn the mixer back down to low and add the vanilla extract and the eggs one at a time
+• Turn the mixer back down to low and add the vanilla extract and the eggs one at a time.
+Make sure to thoroughly scrape down the sides of the mixing bowl to ensure that everything is mixed well.

 • On low speed add the flour